Markovian Lifts of Stochastic Volterra Equations in Sobolev Spaces: Solution theory, an Ito Formula and Invariant Measures: Functional-Analytic Framework

 We state the following embedding theorem on $\R^{d}$ instead of $\R_{+}$, as this general setting is of interest on its own.
 For $\R_{+}$, the proof works analogously with the only difference that instead of balls of radius $R$ in $\R^{d}$, denoted by $\ball_{R}(0)$, the intersection of balls in $\R$ with $\R_{+}$ is considered.
+This theorem will enable us to prove existence results for more general coefficients, compared to the existing literature, where certain regularity of embeddings is often not considered, unclear or doesn't hold at all.